 - Enter Folder name and press on “Create folder”.

-- Now Right-click on the newly created folder and choose “Import/Export NG Tools”.
+- Now Right-click on the newly created folder and choose “ImportExportTools NG”.

 - Browse “Import MBOX Files” and select Individual MBOX files or any other as needed.